Final Days of the Full 30% Solar + Storage Tax Credit: Act Now to Maximize Daily Energy Savings and Power Security

-Since its inception in 2005, the federal solar investment tax credit (ITC) has enabled homeowners and businesses to save thousands of dollars on their solar+storage systems across the U.S. However, lawmakers have established a “step-down” schedule to drop the tax credit for business to a permanent 10 percent, and slowly phase out the residential credit entirely.
-Current and future solar energy system owners only have until the end of 2019 to take advantage of the full 30% ITC for both solar energy and energy storage investments!
+Since its inception in 2005, the federal solar investment tax credit (ITC) has enabled homeowners and businesses to save thousands of dollars on their solar+storage systems across the U.S. However, lawmakers have established a “step-down” schedule to drop the tax credit for business to a permanent 10 percent, and phase out the residential credit entirely by 2022.

 Storage maximizes your investment in solar generation and creates energy security for you, your family, business and community.
 Without energy storage to capture the power of the sun, the solar generation on your roof, whether it is a business or home, fails right along with the grid during a power outage.
 Rooftop solar generation flows into the grid, not your home or business, unless you have a battery system to capture and store power when you need it - long after the sun sets or during a blackout.
 Solar without storage means you still face the uncertainty and economic losses of a power outage.